yearofthedan/layabout/README.md

 - Inline and override styles to reduce conflicts, dependencies, and declutter class names.

 ## Components
-### ColumnLayout
+### FlexLayout

-Lays out its children one by one according to a set of relative column widths.
+Lays out its children one by one according to a set of relative widths.
 Overflow continues onto the new row, following the same template.

-`columns` (optional) set of values for sizing columns amongst the total space.
+`widths` (optional) set of values for sizing widths amongst the total space.

 Options:
-- `Array` of relative column sizes. e.g. [2, 3] where the first column will take up 40% and the second 60%.
+- `Array` of relative widths. e.g. [2, 3] where the first child will take up 40% and the second 60%.

 If no value is provided the children will be spaced equally amongst the available space.